Sohini112/Sohini112/README.md

 - 🎯 Passionate about crafting elegant UIs and writing bulletproof backend logic
 - 🧠 Currently geeking out on **Linux**, **DevOps workflows**, and **system design fundamentals**
 - 💬 Love chatting about **.NET architecture**, **frontend finesse**, and **SQL wizardry**
-- 🎶 Fueled by K-POP beats and caffeine – code flows smoother that way 💜
+- 🎶 Fueled by K-POP beats and caffeine 💜

 ---